Lemos00/lemos00.github.io/README.md

 # Personal_website
 Hey there!
-This is the repo for my personal webiste.
+This is the repo for my personal website.

 You can view it here: https://lemosr.com/